Beaded necklaces in Tiger Eye or Black Onyx are often bought for and worn by men.

 There is no universal grading system for semi-precious gemstones in the way that there is for diamonds for example.
 Sellers of beads adopt their own rating system so what is sold as AA grade by one seller may only qualify as A by another etc. Faceted beads are usually made of the better quality gemstones.
 Those of lower quality are made into chips and smaller irregular shapes.

-I try to source regularly shaped and coloured beads for the necklaces I create but even so there may still be slight variations (0.5mm) in size and sometimes slight irregularity in colour.
+I try to source regularly shaped beads for the necklaces I create but even so there may still be slight variations (0.5mm) in size and some gemstones vary quite markedly in colour.
 This is part of the nature of a gemstone bead.
-The better the regularity in both colour and shape, the more expensive the beads.

 The Beads in Astrology Necklaces